 Two series of experiments were performed.
-1) Wistar female rats at the age of 3 and 20 months received $50\mu g/100g/day$ of T4 with the food for two weeks.
-Hearts excised from T4 treated (n = 8) and from untreated age-matched control (n = 8) rats were perfused via cannulated aorta with an oxygenated Krebs-Henseleit (K-H) solution at the constant pressure and temperature.
+First, Wistar female rats at the age of 3 and 20 months received 50 $\mu$ g/100g/day of T4 with the food for two weeks.
+Hearts excised from T4 treated (n = 8) and from untreated agematched control (n = 8) rats were perfused via cannulated aorta with an oxygenated Krebs-Henseleit (K-H) solution at the constant pressure and temperature.
 ECG, the left ventricular pressure and the coronary flow were continuously monitored.
 Upon 20-min stabilization, the hearts were subjected to a K+ deficient K-H solution to induce a sustained, two-minute lasting VF, which was followed by a perfusion with a standard K-H solution to restore the sinus rhythm.
-At the end of experiments each heart was fixed by a perfusion with a buffered glutaraldehyde and processed for an electron microscopic examination.
-2) The hearts of the 14-month-old male guinea pigs (n = 18) were excised and perfused via the cannulated aorta for 20 min at the constant flow with the oxygenated K-H solution.
-ECG and functional parameters were continuously monitored. $T_3$ (in the range of $10^{-9}$ - $10^{-6}$ mol/l) was administered to the perfusate 5 min prior to testing of a VF inducibility using a 1-sec burst of electrical rectangular pulses, 100pps, duration 1ms and 10 mA threshold voltage using ELEKTROSTIMULATOR ST-3" (made in Hungary).
-When the sustained VF was induced, the time to the spontaneous sinus rhythm restoration was examined.
+At the end of experiments each heart was fixed by a perfusion with a buffered glutaraldehyde and processed for an electron microscopy.

+Second, the hearts of the 14-month-old male guinea pigs (n = 18) were excised and perfused via the cannulated aorta for 20 min at the constant flow with the oxygenated K-H solution.
+ECG and functional parameters